-Not sure if you submission qualifies as a Workshop?
-No problem!
-Submit the form as a workshop, and if the reviewing staff determines it would be better suited as a panel, we'll pass it along to the appropriate parties.
+If you are still unsure whether your submission qualifies as a workshop or a panel, submit the form as a workshop, and, if the reviewing staff determines it would be better suited as a panel, we'll pass it along to the appropriate parties.